Semien scores, has RBI as A’s shut down Royals 2-1

 KANSAS CITY, Mo.
+(AP) — A day after their highest scoring output of the season, the Oakland Athletics had to rely on their pitching to pull out another win.

-(AP) — Marcus Semien provided just enough early offense and Mike Fiers and three Oakland relievers combined to shut down the Kansas City Royals in a 2-1 victory Tuesday night.
+Fiers and three Oakland relievers combined to shut down the Kansas City Royals and Marcus Semien provided just enough early offense in a 2-1 victory Tuesday night to take a one game lead over Tampa Bay for the second AL wild card spot.

+“We had to grind this one out,” Fiers said.
+“It was one of those games where their pitcher pitched well so you have to tip your cap to them.
+To keep them to one run is what we needed.”

-Semien had hits in his first two at-bats of the game, coming around to score in the first inning and driving in a run in the second.
+Semien had hits in his first two at-bats Tuesday, coming around to score in the first inning and driving in a run in the second.
 That was all the offense the A’s pitchers needed.

+“We score a couple runs early, we look like we got a chance to break it open kind of similar to (Monday) night and it turns out being a completely different game,” A’s manager Bob Melvin said.
+“Close games like that is why you have guys like (Fiers).”

-Fiers looked solid through five innings, but ran into a bit of trouble in the bottom of the sixth.
+Fiers ran into a bit of trouble in the bottom of the sixth.
 Alex Gordon had an RBI double into the gap in right-center.
 After striking out Cheslor Cuthbert, a walk to Ryan O’Hearn ended Fiers’ night.
 Yusmeiro Petit came in and retired the next two batters, striking out Meibrys Viloria, to escape the jam and preserve the 2-1 lead.

+“Definitely making some good swings on pitches I thought were located,” Fiers said.
+“It was tough for me, but I was able to get out of there with one run and we won the game, so I’ll just take that.”

 Fiers (13-3) scattered eight hits in his 5 1/3 innings, but allowed just the one run and struck out five batters.
 He’s now won 11 straight decisions, dating to May 7, tying Mark Mulder for the second-longest winning streak in Oakland history.